-- (a) First stream preference shares 345,500,000 non-voting, preference shares, with nominal value of € 950 million, were subscribed to by the Hellenic Republic on 21 May 2009 (note 25). - (b) Second stream bonds guaranteed by the Hellenic Republic As at 30 June 2015, the government guaranteed bonds, of face value of € 16,453 million, were fully retained by the Bank.
-In January 2015, the Bank issued new government guaranteed bonds of face value of € 2,736 million while by the end of October 2015, the face value of government guaranteed bonds fully retained by the Bank, was decreased by € 2,410 million (note 22). - (c) Third stream lending of Greek Government bonds Liquidity obtained under this stream must be used to fund mortgages and loans to small and medium-size enterprises.
-As at 30 June 2015, the Bank had borrowed special Greek Government bonds of face value of € 1,918 million, which were returned in full in August 2015.
+- (a) First stream preference shares 345,500,000 non-voting, preference shares, with nominal value of € 950 million, were subscribed to by the Hellenic Republic on 21 May 2009 (note 25). - (b) Second stream bonds guaranteed by the Hellenic Republic As at 30 September 2015, the government guaranteed bonds, of face value of € 15,412 million, were fully retained by the Bank.
+During the period, the Bank issued new government guaranteed bonds of face value of € 4,605 million, while € 2,910 million matured.
+By the end of October 2015, the face value of government guaranteed bonds was decreased by € 1,369 million (note 22). - (c) Third stream lending of Greek Government bonds Liquidity obtained under this stream must be used to fund mortgages and loans to small and medium-size enterprises.
+In August 2015, the special Greek Government bonds of face value of € 1,918 million, borrowed by the Bank, were returned in full.